-Normal Retirement Date: the first of the month on or immediately following the date you reach Normal Retirement Age.
+Normal Retirement Date: the first of the month on, or immediately following, the date you reach Normal Retirement Age.

 Normal Retirement Pension or Normal Retirement Benefit: one of two types of pensions available under the Plan.
+See pages 19-20 for more information.